-According to Fidelity’s annual Heath Care Cost Estimate, the average 65-year old couple retiring in 2016 with traditional Medicare insurance coverage will need roughly $260,000 to cover out-of-pocket health care costs in retirement.
+According to Fidelity’s annual Heath Care Cost Estimate, the average 65-year old couple retiring in 2019 with traditional Medicare insurance coverage can expect to spend $285,000 in out-of-pocket health care and medical costs throughout retirement.
 That does not include any costs incurred for long-term care or assisted living.1

 What good does it do your kids, asks Cindy Hounsell, president of the Women’s Institute for Secure Retirement (WISER), if you use your paychecks to ease their financial woes, but then outlive your savings?

 One or more of your kids (statistically more likely to be your daughter) might then be forced to help finance your living expenses or quit their job to become your caregiver.

 “I know a mom who gave her paid-off New York City apartment to her son and his wife because she felt like they would never be able to afford to buy on their own, but now she’s moved to Florida where she’s paying rent,” said Hounsell.
 “She herself has been widowed a long time so there is only one Social Security check coming in for her.
 I know a lot of examples like this of women giving money to their kids or grandkids when they don’t really have it to give.”